0xPolygon/edge-contracts/docs/child/ChildValidatorSet.md

 function claimOwnership() external nonpayable
 ```

+allows proposed owner to claim ownership (step 2 of transferring ownership)

-_can only be called by the new proposed owner_
+*can only be called by the new proposed owner*

 ### claimValidatorReward